susen325/RISC_project/RISCV-3stage/RISCV-3stage-main/modules/UART_ASTAR/readme.md

 ---

 ## Receiver Script Code (`receiver_for_astar_2.py`)
 For reference, here is the complete Python receiver script used to capture and visualize the UART data stream.
-The emojis have been replaced with standard ASCII characters for a cleaner terminal output.

 ```python
 import serial